-Holidays and holiday allowances are granted in accordance with the Danish Holiday Act.
+Holidays and holiday allowance are granted in accordance with the Holidays Act.
 The holiday allowance is 12.5% and entitlement to 2.08 days of leave is earned for each month's employment.
 (For a 6-day working week, 2.5 days per month are earned).